Take a minute. We'll help you figure it out.

 Cut-ins/insert shots.

 These close-up shots capture small details like a subject’s hands or feet.
-If a character looks at a text on their phone, the director might want to capture a close-up of the phone screen.
+If a character looks at a text on their phone, the director might want to capture close-up camera angles of the phone screen.
 The cutaway, the opposite of the cut-in, jumps from the subject to something else, like from the startled expression on an actor’s face to a barking dog or from a ball crossing the goal line to fans cheering in the stands.
-Gathering shots like these can be useful for editing together multiple takes of the same scene.
+Gathering types of movie shots like these can be useful for editing together multiple takes of the same scene.

 Point-of-view shots.